 Buyer’s Remorse is very common in the car industry.
-You have signed on the dotted line for a car – possibly rushing into it, maybe getting carried away at the showroom or perhaps buying one car and then spotting a better one advertised cheaper elsewhere – and now you have changed your mind.
+You signed on the dotted line for a car.
+Maybe you rushed into it, getting carried away in the showroom.
+Or perhaps you bought a car at one dealership and then spotted a better one advertised cheaper elsewhere – and now you’ve changed your mind.
 What can you do about it?

-As an example, Chris asked on the TCE forums in August 2014: “I recently went to purchase a new vehicle & paid £250 deposit to ‘hold’ the vehicle.
+On the TCE forum, Chris asked: “I recently went to purchase a new vehicle & paid £250 deposit to ‘hold’ the vehicle.
 The following morning I no longer wished to purchase the vehicle as I had found a much better offer.
 I called them up, explained the situation and asked for my deposit back but they refused.
 Am I entitled to get my deposit back?”

 Buying a car in person from a dealership